paparazzi/paparazzi/doc/sphinx/source/developer_guide/system_overview.rst

 Ground architecture
 -------------------

-The Gound Control Station (GCS) constitute of multiples programs, communicating with each other by the software bus `Ivy <https://www.eei.cena.fr/products/ivy/>`_.
+The Gound Control Station (GCS) constits of multiples programs, communicating with each other by the software bus `Ivy <https://www.eei.cena.fr/products/ivy/>`_.

 .. note::